taylorlapeyre/basicwardrobe.info/_includes/outerwear.md

 ### A Light Jacket
 ![](/assets/images/light-jacket.png)

 A jacket is made to be worn many many times - often in a row.
 Jackets are meant to suffer through the abuse of bad weather, and keep you warm while doing it.
-Nevertheless, Many people look over a good jacket's importance.
+Nevertheless, many people overlook the jacket's importance.
 Here are some suggestions for jackets that are both light and durable.

 *Suggestions:*